simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 * **Increased capacity**: 5G can offload data traffic from WiFi networks, reducing congestion and improving overall WiFi performance.
 * **Improved reliability**: 5G networks can provide a more stable and consistent connection, especially in areas with weak WiFi signals.
 * **Enhanced coverage**: 5G networks can extend coverage to areas where WiFi signals may not reach, providing a reliable connection in previously inaccessible locations.
-* **Seamless handoff**: With 5G, devices can seamlessly switch between WiFi and cellular networks, ensuring uninterrupted connectivity.
+* **smooth handoff**: With 5G, devices can smoothly switch between WiFi and cellular networks, ensuring uninterrupted connectivity.

-Note that while 5G can enhance WiFi signal strength, it does not replace the need for a strong WiFi network.
+Note that while 5G can enhance WiFi signal strength, it doesn't replace the need for a strong WiFi network.
 WiFi routers and access points still play a crucial role in providing reliable and high-speed internet access.

 ### Emerging WiFi signal boosting technologies